 Forward-facing: Here’s where I was nervous about the fit in the vehicle.
 The ff belt path on the Radian is pretty low, in part because there’s no base.
 In the past I’ve found the seatbelt latchplate tends to hit the edge of the ff belt path and that can cause problems with getting the seatbelt tight.
 If you can’t twist the buckle down to move the latchplate down a bit, a tight installation may elude you.
 I was able to twist my buckle stalks in my MDX and reposition the latchplate, which made installation a breeze.
 It’s not pretty to look at, but it’s very tight.
 Some folks find that reclining the base changes the angle of the belt path just enough for a successful install.
 I didn’t have to do that in either the MDX or the RX330.
 The open belt path behind the cover means that you have easy access to either the seatbelt or the LATCH strap to pull tight.

-- Weight Limits: The Radians currently have the highest rf weight limit on the U.S. market, so it will accommodate those extended rear-facers or very large children to a safe age for ff.
+- Weight Limits: The Radians currently have a higher than average rear-facing weight limit, so it will accommodate those extended rear-facers or very large children to a safe age for ff.
 The high ff weight limit means a wider range of kids will fit the seat for a long time.

 - 5 Harness Slot Positions: Allows for a more closely fitting harness on the child.
 High top harness slots mean the seat can be used harnessed for the tallest child.